 Differentiating the Colorado Academic Standards for Mathematics

-What Works Clearinghouse released a practice guide, Assisting Students Struggling with Mathematics: Response to Intervention (RtI) for Elementary and Middle Schools.
-In addition, Doing What Works has developed professional development resources associated with the practice guide at the webpage, Response to Intervention in Elementary-Middle Math.
+- What Works Clearinghouse released a practice guide, Assisting Students Struggling with Mathematics: Response to Intervention (RtI) for Elementary and Middle Schools.
+In addition, Doing What Works has developed professional development resources associated with the practice guide for Response to Intervention in Elementary-Middle Math.

 For website assistance in mathematics, please contact Mary Pittman.